The Dark Side of Gravity: General equations of motion: toward the unification of gravity and electromagnetism

 \item The $H_0\dot{r}$ acceleration must be compared with $H_{0}c$ needed to account for the Pioneer anomaly if it could be interpreted as an acceleration.
 It is roughly $3.10^4$ smaller so that obviously it could not have been detected by solar system spacecrafts up to now.
 Because $\dot{r}$ vanishes on a full period no advance of perihely effect can be seen.
 But on the long term a variation of the excentricity might be searched for with foreseenable long term effects on our earth climate.
 On the short term, because planets and satellites radial speeds are so small in the solar system $H_0\dot{r}$ is certainly too small to be detected since it doesn't lead to an integrative effect. \end{itemize}

 We can now justify the crucial $V(r,t)=a(t)V(r)$ assumption.
-This result is obtained when one realises that in DG the equations of the B=-A field are not only the gravitationnal waves ones but could also almost well describe the generation of the electromagnetic field with the appropriate coupling constant of course.
-The logarithm of the B=-A field is a new field whose elements satisfy linear wave equations.
-For instance in the static case, the equation satisfied by V=ln(B) is just the Poisson equation.
-So a possible link between gravity and electromagnetism might be something like a perturbative developpment (we let this as an open issue for the time being).
-But now, let us consider this new B=-A field instead of the former.
-The total corresponding field has diagonal components B=$V(r)a^2(t)$=-A. It just remains to notice that $g_{\mu\nu}=A_\mu^\alpha A_\nu^\beta \eta_{\alpha \beta}$ in terms of a vielbein field $A_\mu^\alpha$ and identify $A_\mu^0$ with the electromagnetic potential entering in our above propagation equations in the privileged frame.
-From $A_\mu^0=(V(r)a(t),0,0,0)$ our earlier assumption is justified and we by the way realise that this simple road toward unification of gravity and electromagnetism made possible by the B=-A DG sector is necessary to avoid being in conflict with accurate tests constraining the variation of G...
+This result is obtained when one realises that in DG the equations of the h(r,t) field are not only the gravitational waves ones but could also describe the generation of the electromagnetic or other interaction field with the appropriate coupling constant of course.
+Indeed h(r,t) satisfies quasi linear wave equations e.g. for instance in the static case, the equation satisfied by h(r) is just the Poisson equation so h(r) might be identified to V(r) multiplied by an approriate factor $\alpha$ to insure that h(r) remains adimentional.
+In other words, we suggest the existence of another B=-A field which diagonal components B = $e^{h(r,t)}a^2(t)$ = -A would involve the EM four-vector potential.
+It's easy to identify a four-vector of interest because one can always write $g^{\mu\nu}=A^\mu_\alpha A^\nu_\beta \eta^{\alpha \beta}$ in terms of a vielbein field $A^\mu_\alpha$ from which we can define the four-vector $A^\mu$ taking, in the static electrostatic case the value : $A^\mu=A^\mu_0=(\frac{1}{\alpha} e^{\alpha V(r)/2}a(t),0,0,0)$ in the preferred frame where an extra factor $\alpha$ comes in again to insure that our potential has the required dimension for an electromagnetic potential four-vector.
+Therefore we could replace V(r,t) by $a(t)\frac{1}{\alpha} e^{\alpha V(r)/2}$ hence V(r) by $\frac{1}{\alpha} e^{\alpha V(r)/2}$ and V'(r) by $\frac{V'(r)}{2} e^{\alpha V(r)/2}$ in our above equations to get:

+Where we have used the strong $\alpha$ where typically $\frac{q}{m\alpha}<<1$ and weak field approximation $\alpha V(r)<<1$.
+Notice that the unexpected factor 1/2 to V(r) is here not a real issue since it can be reabsorbed in the redefinition of the EM coupling constant.
+Thus our crucial assumption that the potential entering in our equations brought the needed $a(t)$ factor is now justified and we by the way realise that this simple road toward the unification of gravity and electromagnetism made possible by the B=-A DG sector is necessary to avoid being in conflict with accurate tests constraining the variation of G !
+However for strong fields and/or strong $q/m$ a new kind of electromagnetic nonlinear effects are expected !